MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-internet-access-profile.md

 - A [Global Secure Access Administrator](../identity/role-based-access-control/permissions-reference.md#global-secure-access-administrator) role in Microsoft Entra ID.
 - The product requires licensing.
 For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

-## Internet Access policies
+## Internet Access traffic forwarding profile policies

 View the policies that relate to the Internet Access traffic forwarding profile.
 There are three policies by default.
+To view them:
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator).
+1. Browse to **Global Secure Access** > **Connect** > **Traffic forwarding**.
-To view them, select the **View** link in the Internet Access policies section.
+1. Select the **View** link in the Internet Access policies section.

 The default Internet Access policies include:
 - **Custom Bypass** Contains user-defined traffic/endpoints that are **excluded** from the Internet traffic profile.
 In other words, you define the traffic that the profile shouldn't acquire.